zhiguangcaosg/zhiguangcaosg.github.io/index.md

 ---
 <h3 style="margin-bottom:0px;padding-top:20px;">About Me</h3> <br>

-<p align="justify">I am currently a Research Assistant Professor with the Department of Industrial Systems Engineering and Management (ISEM), National University of Singapore (NUS).
+<p align="justify">I am currently a Scientist with the Singapore Institute of Manufacturing Technology (SIMTech), Agency for Science, Technology and Research (A*STAR).
+Previously, I was a Research Assistant Professor with the Department of Industrial Systems Engineering and Management (ISEM), National University of Singapore (NUS), and a Research Fellow with the BMW@NTU Future Mobility Lab, Nanyang Technological University (NTU).
 I got the PhD from Interdisciplinary Graduate School & School of Computer Science and Engineering,  and the M.Sc from School of EEE, Nanyang Technological University (NTU), Singapore.
-I got the B.Eng in Automation from Guangdong University of Technology (GDUT), China.
-I hold a position of Research Fellow and Program Leader with the BMW@NTU Future Mobility Lab after PhD graduation.</p>
+I got the B.Eng in Automation from Guangdong University of Technology (GDUT), China. </p>
 <!-- and I also hold an Associate Professor position with GDUT for a short period-->
 <br />

 <h3 style="margin-bottom:-8px;padding-top:20px;">Research Interests</h3> <br>
-<p align="justify">Recently, I focus on exploiting Deep (Reinforcement) Learning to solve Combinatorial Optimization Problems (<font color="#0000E3"><b>DRL4COP</b></font>), such as Vehicle Routing Problem, Job Shop Scheduling Problem, Bin Packing Problem, Constraint Satisfaction Problem, and (Mixed) Integer Programming Problem.
+<p align="justify">Recently, I focus on exploiting Deep (Reinforcement) Learning to solve Combinatorial Optimization Problems (<font color="#0000E3"><b>DRL4COP</b></font>, also known as <font color="#0000E3"><b>Neural Combinatorial Optimization</b></font>), such as Vehicle Routing Problem, Job Shop Scheduling Problem, Bin Packing Problem, Constraint Satisfaction Problem, and (Mixed) Integer Programming Problem.
 It is a cutting-edge topic for both AI and Operations Research, quite interesting yet challenging.
 Welcome to use our <a href="https://zhiguangcaosg.github.io/publications/"  target="_blank"> <font color="#FF0000"><b>CODE</b> </font></a>.
 </p>
 <li>
 <b>Artificial Intelligence</b>:  Deep Reinforcement Learning, Deep Learning